-GE foods and ingredients can only be sold in New Zealand if they have been assessed for safety by FSANZ and approved by the ANZFSC, a council of Australian, and New Zealand health ministers.
-There are now 78 FSANZ-approved GE food products permitted to be sold in New Zealand.
-As of 2001, under Standard A18/1.5.2 of the Australia New Zealand Food Standards Code, which outlines the legal requirements for the sale and labeling of GE food, all GE foods sold in New Zealand must be labeled.
-This means that any food, food ingredient, food additive, food processing aid or flavoring that contains genetically engineered DNA or protein must be noted on the label with at least the specific wording "genetically modified."
+GE foods and ingredients can only be sold in New Zealand if they have been assessed for safety by FSANZ and approved by the ANZFSC, a council of Australian, and New Zealand health ministers As of 2001, under Standard A18/1.5.2 of the Australia New Zealand Food Standards Code that outlines the legal requirements for the sale and labeling of GE food, all GE foods sold in New Zealand must be labeled.
+This means that any food, food ingredient, food additive, food processing aid, or flavoring that contains genetically engineered DNA or protein must be noted on the label with at least the specific wording "genetically modified."
 If a food or ingredient has altered characteristics, the same wording "genetically modified" must be on the label.
-For example, if oil derived from a GE plant, was boiled at a higher temperature, then the oil would still have to be labeled, even though no GE material would be present.
+For example, if oil derived from a GE plant was boiled at a higher temperature, the oil would still have to be labeled even though no GE material would be present.
 A GE ingredient does not have to be listed on the label when:

-- It is a flavoring in the food and makes up less than 0.1% of that food; or - An ingredient unintentionally contains GE material at levels of less than 1% of that ingredient; or - It is a highly refined food, other than that with altered characteristics, where the effect of the refining process is to remove novel DNA and/or novel protein; and - It is a processing aid or food additive, except where novel DNA and/or novel protein from the processing aid or food additive remains present in the food to which it has been added;
+- It is a flavoring in the food and makes up less than 0.1% of that food; or - An ingredient unintentionally contains GE material at levels of less than 1% of that ingredient; or - It is a highly refined food, other than that with altered characteristics, where the effect of the refining process is to remove novel DNA and/or novel protein; and

+• It is a processing aid or food additive, except where novel DNA and/or novel protein from the processing aid or food additive remains present in the food to which it has been added.